RobertPHeller/RPi-RRCircuits/ESP32-PWMHalfSiding/README.md

 ### Turnout Control

 The turnout control has two parts.
-There is an output section that contains four TC4428 chips.
+There is an output section that contains two TC4428 chips.
 Each chip has a non-inverting and an inverting driver.
 The inputs of both drivers are connected to one of the motor GPIO pins.
 The output are wired to the terminal block for a one of the motors.
 For any given logic state of the motor control output, one of the drivers is ``on'' and the other